"UNIVERSIDAD ALFONSO REYES"

 Had you tried the dessert yet?

-Here are the same questions in negative form.
-Notice how the auxiliary verb and the past participle are not separated.
+how the auxiliary verb and the past participle are not separated.

 Hadn't the girls arrived yet?